Harris challenges Biden in breakout U.S. debate performance

 The Democrats frequently talked over one another, shouting to get their points across as some of the lesser-known contenders tried to get noticed.
 At one point during the healthcare debate, Harris stepped in.

-“Americans don’t want to witness a food fight.
+“America does not want to witness a food fight.
 They want to know how we’re going to put food on their table,” Harris said, drawing applause from Biden.

 Sanders, who was relegated to the sidelines for much of the night, defended his big-spending plans for a Medicare-for-All healthcare plan, saying it would reduce premiums for many but that some in the middle class might pay more in taxes.